supreeth7/supreeth7/README.md

 😄&nbsp;  Hi, I'm Supreeth!
-👨‍💻&nbsp;  I’m a proud Red Hatter working as an SRE!
+👨‍💻&nbsp;  I’m a proud Red Hatter working as an SRE
 🌈&nbsp;  Trying to make development rapid and sustainable

 I’m currently learning:
 🏔️&nbsp;  About climate change and how to reduce plastic use